 Your computer has two kinds of memory: RAM and disk.
 Even if your system has a SSD instead of a mechanical disk drive, RAM memory is still thousands of times faster.
 Panorama takes full advantage of this speed by loading entire databases into RAM memory.
 Unlike other database software, Panorama never touches the disk drive once the database is open.
 All searching, sorting, editing, and everything else occurs directly in your computer's high speed RAM.

 A lot.
 Panorama's efficient storage techniques can pack from 3 to 15 thousand records in each megabyte of memory, so on even an older 4 GB computer that is up to 60 million records.
 As a real-world example, the Panorama X intro video shows a demo database that packs all 313,000 aircraft registered in the entire United States into only 81 megabytes — only enough to fill a tiny percentage of RAM on modern Mac systems.

-The minimum system requirement for Panorama X is macOS 10.9 (Mavericks) or later (including macOS 10.13 High Sierra).
+The minimum system requirement for Panorama X is macOS 10.12 (Sierra) or later (including macOS 13 Ventura).